-Whilst our ability to support our customers has been strengthened by the inclusion in this category, we need to take further measures internally to protect the wellbeing of our people and to ensure business continuity.
+Whilst our ability to support our customers has been strengthened by the inclusion in this category, we took further measures internally to protect the wellbeing of our people and to ensure business continuity.

-All possible measures here at Timico have been taken to enable our colleagues who can work from home to do so, as per the guidance issued by the government.
-We have a successful business continuity plan in action, so our customers can concentrate on other business priorities.
-Our key workers are supported with contingency plans in place and daily guidance and support.
+Within a week, we enabled all our colleagues who could work from home to do so, as per the guidance issued by the government.
+We successfully executed our business continuity plan, so our customers could concentrate on other business priorities.
+Our key workers were, and continue to be, supported with contingency plans in place and daily guidance and support.

-Please note that due to the extensive government restrictions, Openreach have announced that they will be declaring a Matters Beyond Our Reasonable Control (MBORC) for provision, repair, missed appointments and the availability of appointments on a national basis.
-The affected services include WLR, LLU, FTTC, FTTP, GFAST & Ethernet Access Direct.
+Due to the extensive government restrictions, Openreach announced Matters Beyond Our Reasonable Control (MBORC) provisions, with affected services including WLR, LLU, FTTC, FTTP, GFAST & Ethernet Access Direct.
 This declaration came into effect from midnight on 24 March and may have an impact on SLAs.

 Our service delivery is mainly in the UK, with some offshore delivery for specific customer requirements.
 This capability is geographically dispersed, which reduces the risk of a service-impacting outbreak.
 However, the changes outlined in the 24 March Openreach announcement will have an impact on our delivery, with more details below.